banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric represents the total number of characters in your dream.
-It is automatically calculated as the sum of Familiar Count and Unfamiliar Count.
+Represents the total number of characters in your dream.
+(Automatically calculated as the sum of Familiar Count and Unfamiliar Count.)

 **Detailed Description:**